Dinger's Aviation Pages

 The Don prototype when fitted with a working turret.
 At this stage, it has not yet acquired the finlets under the tailplane and it still has a large area of horn balance on the rudder.
 It is carrying its "B" class registration number of "E-3".
 An extremely "clean" aircraft, the air-cooled Gypsy XII did not need a radiator.
 The wheels protruded a little when retracted, which would have helped to reduce damage in the event of a wheels-up crash-landing.
 Note the small "bump" under the fuselage, a feature of the turret-equipped aircraft, this was associated with a prone bomb-aimers position.
 Again, the use of orthochrome film renders the yellow areas dark.

-Designed to Air Ministry specification T6/36 the beautiful looking DH93 Don was an all-in-one training workhorse.
+Air Ministry specification T6/36 for a new training aircraft was allocated directly to de Havilland without having to go out to competitive tender.
+De Havilland's response, the beautiful looking DH93 Don, was supposed to be an all-in-one training workhorse.
 A student pilot and instructor sat side-by-side up front, while behind in the cabin was accommodation for a trainee WT (radio) operator and behind that a hand-cranked turret for a trainee air gunner with a Lewis gun.
 In the wing was a machine gun so that the student pilot could get in some air gunnery training, and there were racks for 16 practice bombs (little 2-pounders) and a hatch in the floor for a bomb sight to allow a trainee bomb aimer to practice his art.
-Power was provided by de Havilland's air-cooled Gypsy XII ¹ engine of 425 hp (the air was taken in by two inlets at the root of the wings and directed over the engine from the rear).
-With a retracting undercarriage and constant-speed, variable-pitch propeller, the Don was very state-of-the-art when the prototype took to the air on the 18th June 1937.
+Although it should be stressed it was only expected to carry out one training task at a time, with accomodation for only three crew.
+Power was provided by de Havilland's air-cooled Gipsy XII ¹ engine of 425 hp (the air was taken in by two inlets at the root of the wings and directed over the engine from the rear).
+With a retracting undercarriage and constant-speed, variable-pitch propeller, the Don was very state-of-the-art when the prototype took to the air at Hatfield on the 18th June 1937.
 Amazingly, it was flown at the annual Hendon Airshow only 8 days later.
 The Don was named after the title used by British university professors, clearly reflecting its role as a trainer.
-Its wooden construction was based on the practices pioneered in the DH 88 Comet racer and DH 91 Albatross airliner, construction methods brought to perfection in the DH98 Mosquito.
+Its wooden construction was based on the practices pioneered in the DH 88 Comet racer, the DH 91 Albatross airliner and the fuselage of the DH 90 Dragonfly 5-seat tourer, construction methods later brought to perfection in the DH 98 Mosquito.
 The Air Ministry ordered 250 examples of the Don even before the prototype flew.

 Another view of the prototype Don.

-The original T6/36 specification had called for a three-seat aircraft, with side-by-side seating for a student pilot and instructor and a dorsal turret for a trainee air gunner.
-It was anticipated that if a student pilot was not carried, then an air-gunnery instructor could be accommodated instead.
 The operational requirement that the specification was meant to address (OR34) was for a replacement for the Hawker Hart and Hinds that were being used for advanced pilot and air gunner training at the time.
 The Hart and Hind trainers were a valuable asset for the RAF, providing advanced pilot training, including aerial gunnery practice with the single forward machine gun, if fitted with dual controls.
 They could also be used for rear gunner, bomb aimer or radio training if fitted with the appropriate equipment in the rear cockpit.
+The original T6/36 specification called for a three-seat aircraft, with side-by-side seating for a student pilot and instructor and a dorsal turret for a trainee air gunner.
+It was anticipated that if a student pilot was not carried, then an air-gunnery instructor could be accommodated instead.
 A top speed of over 200 mph (322 kph) was specified for their replacement, along with a ceiling of not less than 20,000 feet (6096 metres) and the ability to land within 500 yards (457 metres).
+The specification also required the ability to carry radio equipment (both speech and Morse code), along with the ability to do direction finding with the radio equipment.
+The rear cabin also had to have an intercom connection with the pilots.
 Given its use as a pilot trainer, good control and stalling characteristics were stressed as being essential.
 However, the Air Ministry then went on to issue amendments to the specification to expand the equipment to be carried.
 The weight of the additional equipment required for these roles is usually blamed for the failure of the Don.² But was that really the case?
 The original specification was issued on the 12th of June of 1937 with the amendments issued only a month later (25th July).
 Surely a gap of only one month would not have mattered in the design process?
-There was another set of amendments issued, but that wasn't until the 24th of June 1938, a full year after the Don prototype had flown, and these were to do with its reconfiguration to carry passengers.
+There was another set of amendments issued, but that wasn't until the 24th of June 1938, a full year after the Don prototype had flown, and these were to do with its reconfiguration to carry passengers for the "communications" role.
 It is unlikely that the Don would have been expected to fly with all the equipment for the various roles installed at the same time.
 The radio equipment would have been removed for air-gunnery and bomb-aiming training and the armament would have been removed for the radio training role.

 The Don prototype L2387 in later configuration with finlets under the tailplane that were added after initial testing and used on all subsequent production aircraft.
 Also, note that the area of horn balance on the rudder has been reduced.
 There are small practice bombs under the wing.
 The bomb aimer's "bump" under the fuselage is more pronounced in this view.

 Initial testing of Don L2387, at the Aircraft and Armament Experimental Establishment (A&AEE) at Martlesham Heath from September 1937, showed up unsatisfactory stalling characteristics and heavy controls, both highly undesirable in a training aircraft.
-De Havilland improved its handling with the addition of strips along the leading edge of the wing towards the wingtips the addition of small finlets under the tailplane and reducing the horn balance area of the rudder.
+De Havilland improved its handling with the addition of strips along the leading edge of the wing towards the wingtips, the addition of small finlets under the tailplane and reducing the horn balance area of the rudder.
 The Don already had anti-spin strakes in front of the tailplane (like those used on the de Havilland Chipmunk a decade later).
 Various other modifications were carried out to try to improve control, but the Don was still criticised for the poor view from the cockpit, an excessive takeoff run and heavy elevator control.
 The climb rate of the Don was particularly disappointing, being on a par with a Tiger Moth biplane, and greatly inferior to the Hart and Hind trainers it was meant to replace.
 Testing continued until April 1938; apparently a three-bladed propeller was tested, which improved the takeoff performance but full engine power was required to maintain an adequate rate of climb so it was not adopted for production aircraft.
-The Don had been designed by Arthur Hagg, de Havilland's chief designer, but he had left the company around the time of the Don's first flight following disagreements with the company chairman, Alan Butler.
+The Don had been designed by Arthur Hagg, de Havilland's chief designer, but he had left the company around the time of the Don's first flight following disagreements with Alan Butler, the company chairman.
+It is tempting to think that the poor showing of the Don in its initial tests had something to do with this.
 This meant that the task of sorting out the Don's issues fell on the shoulders of Hagg's replacement, Ronald Bishop, who would go on to find fame as the designer of the famous de Havilland Mosquito.

 The Don Turret in close-up.
-The manual turret was designed by Armstrong Whitworth and very similar to the one used on the Avro Anson and very early Whitleys.
+The manual turret was designed by Armstrong Whitworth and is the same as the one used on the Avro Anson, Airspeed Oxford and very early Whitleys.
 The small fin on top of the turret counteracted the drag of the gun barrel to make the turret easier to move around.
 The purpose of the "box" to the rear of the turret is unknown, one suggestion is that it contained a small emergency anti-spin parachute, a device often fitted to aircraft under evaluation at the Aeroplane and Armament Experimental Establishment (A&AEE).
 Note that a direction-finding (DF) radio loop is mounted on the top of the cabin.
-This seems to be the only photo to show a DF loop in place on a Don and may be an example of the extra equipment that the Air Ministry asked to be fitted.
+This seems to be the only photo to show a DF loop in place on a Don, although the original T.6/36 specification had included DF equipment in the requirement.
 By the late 1930s, experience of using a DF loop would be essential for the training of radio operators.
 The Percival Proctor that took over the radio training role had a smaller DF loop mounted inside a perspex blister.

 Visible under the port wing are 8 small practice bombs, the same amount could be carried under the starboard wing, giving a total of 16.
 Also visible is the opening for the machine gun in the leading edge of the port wing.

 The design had coalesced around the concept that just one type of training aircraft could meet the bulk of the needs of training the whole range of aircrew; pilots, observers (navigator/bomb aimers), radio operators and air gunners, with the Airspeed Oxford complimenting it in smaller numbers to finish off the training of pilots for multi-engined aircraft.
 However, it quickly became apparent that large numbers of multi-engined trainers would be needed to train the pilots of the many multi-engined bombers ordered into production for the RAF expansion, and that these multi-engined trainers would be better "flying classrooms" than the cramped DH93.
 It was also evident that a trainer with higher performance would be required to prepare pilots for the new Hurricane and Spitfire fighters recently ordered into production.
 So with the myriad problems being encountered by the Don, the Air Ministry cancelled it and instead ordered more examples of the Avro Anson (which had started as a small airliner adapted for coastal patrol aircraft) for use as a trainer and increased orders for the Airspeed Oxford (23/36).
-Also the Miles Master³ (16/38) was ordered as a trainer for fighter pilots (later augmented by the Harvard from the USA) and the smaller and lower-performance single-engined Percival Proctor (26/38) was obtained specifically for training WT operators.
+Also the Miles Master³ (16/38) was ordered as a trainer for fighter pilots (later augmented by the Harvard from the USA) and the smaller and lower-performance single-engined Percival Proctor (26/38) was obtained specifically for training radio operators.
 Somewhat ironically, the Miles Master used reconditioned and upgraded Rolls Royce Kestrel engines, largely taken from the Hart and Hind trainers that the original T6/36 specification had been designed to replace.
+After war with Germany started, and deliveries of Oxfords and Ansons struggled to keep up with demand, the Air Ministry ordered Caproni Ca311 and Ca313 twin-engined trainers from Italy (specification 2/40).
+This order was of course cancelled when the Italians joined the war.

 The second Don built, L2388.
 It has a blanked-off, dummy turret.

-The 12-cylinder, supercharged, de Havilland Gypsy XII engine (called the "Gypsy King" in RAF service).
-It used the standard pistons and cylinders of the earlier Gypsy Major and Gypsy Six (Queen) engines.
+The 12-cylinder, supercharged, de Havilland Gipsy XII engine (called the "Gipsy King" in RAF service).
+It used the standard pistons and cylinders of the earlier Gipsy Major and Gipsy Six (Queen) engines.
 It weighed considerably more than other aero-engines in the same class while producing much less power.
 It was also prohibitively expensive (although costs would have gone down if it had gone into more large-scale production).

-According to the Air-Britain Specification File (see sources listed below), the T6/36 specification actually specified the Gypsy XII engine and the use of a variable-pitch propeller.
+When talking about the Don, it is important to understand that the T.6/36 Specification was not put out to competative tendering.
+The specification was given directly to de Havilland.
+The specification actually specified the Gipsy XII engine and the use of a variable-pitch propeller.
 There would be a certain logic to this at the time.
 Engine production was proving to be a bottleneck in the planned expansion of the RAF, with the Rolls Royce Merlin engine, the AW Tiger and the new Bristol sleeve-valve engines having development problems.
-It would have made sense to try to make use of de Havilland's engines in the expansion programme, and the Gypsy XII was their highest-powered engine and the only one with enough power for advanced military applications.
-However, the other two companies that prepared designs for T6/36, Avro and Miles, both ignored this requirement and chose to use the Rolls Royce Kestrel engine instead.
-Perhaps they anticipated that the poor power-to-weight ratio of the Gypsy XII would render it unsuitable for the role.
+It would have made sense to try to make use of de Havilland's engines in the expansion programme, and the Gipsy XII was their highest-powered engine and the only one with enough power for advanced military applications.

-The DH98 Don L2393 as it entered into brief service as a communication aircraft with the turret deleted.
+The DH98 Don L2393 as it entered into brief service with the turret deleted.
 Putnam's " De Havilland Aircraft Since 1909" lists this Don as being used by No 11 Group Station Flight based at RAF Northolt, while Air-Britain's Aeromilitaria magazine lists it as going to the station flight at RAF Eastchurch and then being used as an instructional airframe at RAF Locking.

-The production run for Dons was cut to 50 aircraft, only 30 of which were built to full flying condition.
-Most were allocated to the communication role at various station flights at RAF airfields around the UK, while others were sent to flying training schools, although they seem to have only been used in the "hack" role rather than as trainers.
-Single examples also served with No 24 Squadron (L2394), the Electrical and Wireless School at RAF Cranwell (L2407), and A&AEE at Martlesham Heath (L2391).
+The production run for Dons was cut to fifty aircraft, only thirty of which were built to full flying condition.
+According to RAF records, twelve were allocated to various station flights at RAF airfields around the UK, while nine others were sent to Flying Training Schools (FTS).
+Five of these Flying Training Schools received single examples, but for some reason No 10 FTS at Ternhill in Shropshire had four (L2402, L2404, L2406 and L2411).
+Single examples also served with No 24 Squadron (L2394), the Electrical and Wireless School at RAF Cranwell (L2407), the RAF College itself (L2409) and A&AEE at Martlesham Heath (L2391).
 However, none stayed in service for more than a few months and all ended up as ground-based instructional airframes.
 The 20 airframes not built to flying condition were delivered by road or rail to various RAF technical training and flying training schools.
 A full list of Don production numbers, serial numbers and brief notes on their use can be found in a table published in the Summer (June) 2013 edition of Air-Britain Aeromilitaria magazine at the end of a short article by Phil Butler.
 This list is at odds in several respects with the information in Putnam's "De Havilland Aircraft since 1909" by AJ Jackson.
 The Putnam's list is based on de Havilland's records, while Air-Britain's list is based on RAF records.

 DH93 Don L2393 in flight.